huggingface/diffusers/docs/source/en/training/text2image.md

 accelerate config default
 ```

-Or if your environment doesn't support an interactive shell like a notebook, you can use:
+Or if your environment doesn't support an interactive shell, like a notebook, you can use:

 ```bash
 from accelerate.utils import write_basic_config